-Controlling Electrical Hazards (PDF).
+- Controlling Electrical Hazards (PDF).
 OSHA Publication 3075, (2002).
 Provides a basic overview of electrical safety on the job, including information on how electricity works, how to protect against electricity, and how OSHA can help.

-NIOSH Numbered Publications - Alerts.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH).
+- NIOSH Numbered Publications - Alerts.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH).
 Presents information about occupational illnesses, injuries, and deaths.
 Requests assistance in preventing, solving, and controlling newly identified occupational hazards.
 The following alerts are associated with electrical injuries:

-Preventing Fatalities of Workers Who Contact Electrical Energy.
-Publication No. 87-103, (1986, December).
+- Preventing Fatalities of Workers Who Contact Electrical Energy.
+Publication No. 87-103, (December 1986).
 Explains that prompt emergency medical care can be lifesaving for workers who have contacted either low voltage or high voltage electric energy.
 Immediate cardiopulmonary resuscitation (CPR) followed by advanced cardiac life support (ACLS) has been shown to save lives.

-Preventing Grain Auger Electrocutions.
-Publication No. 86-119, (1986, July).
+- Preventing Grain Auger Electrocutions.
+Publication No. 86-119, (July 1986).
 Explains that moving grain augers in their elevated position may result in electrocution if they contact overhead power lines while being moved.

 - Preventing Electrocutions of Workers in Fast Food Restaurants.
 Publication No. 85-104, (December 1984).
 Describes an electrocution death and gives solutions to avoid similar situations.